Jeep Commander (XK)

-The Jeep Commander XK and XH (for diesel-powered export version) is a mid-size SUV that was manufactured from 2005 to 2010 by the Jeep division of the American manufacturer Chrysler.
+The Jeep Commander is a mid-size SUV that was manufactured from 2005 to 2010 by the Jeep division of the American manufacturer Chrysler.

 Concept car

 Jeep exhibited a concept car named Commander during the 1999 auto show circuit.
 The concept featured an experimental direct methanol fuel cell that produced electricity to charge a nickel–metal hydride battery pack.
-Full-time four-wheel drive was by a severe duty electric motor on each axle.
+Full-time four-wheel drive was by a severe-duty electric motor on each axle.
 The suspension could be raised 4 in for traversing off-road purposes.
 The overall styling influenced the development of the third-generation Grand Cherokee that was at that time six years away.
 The concept car had the same height as production Grand Cherokees, but was about 8 in wider.
-This allowed for an interior featuring an extra wide center console in the front and three bucket seats in the second row.
+This allowed for an interior featuring an extra-wide center console in the front and three bucket seats in the second row.
 The Commander concept had no relation to the production SUV.

 Production

 The production version of the Jeep Commander (XK and the diesel-powered XH export version) debuted at the 2005 New York Auto Show as a five- or seven-passenger counterpart of the Jeep Liberty.
-It was developed to target consumers who wanted a three-row SUV, but designed to be only two inches longer than the Jeep Grand Cherokee with its two-rows of seats as well as to be assembled on the same production line.
+It was developed to target consumers who wanted a three-row SUV, but was designed to be only two inches longer than the Jeep Grand Cherokee with its two rows of seats, as well as to be assembled on the same production line.

-It shared its unibody construction, independent short/long arm front suspension and its 5-link live rear axle with the Grand Cherokee on which it was based.
+It shared its unibody construction, independent short/long arm front suspension, and its 5-link live rear axle with the Grand Cherokee on which it was based.
 It featured an upright windshield and squared-off sides.
 Its stepped roof was disguised by the roof rack; a design similar to the GMC Envoy XL and Chevrolet TrailBlazer EXT.
 This allowed the second and third-row seats to be mounted higher than the first-row seats.

+When released initially, the Jeep Commander was well reviewed by automotive journalists.
+In the November 2005 issue of Car and Driver, the 2006 Jeep Commander won a comparison with a 2006 Ford Explorer and is spoken about positively.
+The article coincides with the first model year of the Jeep Commander.